econvaibhav/EU-Political-NER/README.md

 ```

 Review the suggested identities and affiliations, including `person_alternatives`, `party_alternatives` and `review_reasons`. `needs_review=false` means that no automatic review flag fired; every row still belongs in the manual review process.

-The default `review` mode preserves competing identities and leaves unresolved ties for checking.
-Add `--mode historical` to reproduce the original matching decisions, including the original tie and party-override behaviour.

-The matcher loads `data/reference/candidates.csv`, `data/reference/parties.csv` and `data/curation/manual_aliases.csv`.
-The ten country glossary CSVs are separate outputs for inspection and reuse; they are not automatically loaded by this command.

 ### Optional: start from full text